EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 ```
  results in marginally faster running times.

- * Without specifying the column types in `read_csv()` the function runs very slowly and we get a 4-5 fold decrease in speed.
-Its default usage, such as in `lapply(files, read_csv)` is not recommended in a set-up similar to ours.
+ * Without specifying the column types in `read_csv()` the function runs very slowly and we get a 4-5 fold reduction in speed.
+Its default usage, such as in `lapply(files, read_csv)` is not recommended in a set-up like ours.